15 Apr 2021

-To be successful as a UX designer, you should understand that it is never advised to settle for one idea but come out with as many fresh ideas you can to make a difference in your career.
+To be a successful UX designer, you should understand that it is never advised to settle for one idea but come out with as many fresh ideas as you can to make a difference in your career.
 Never be afraid to actively request regular feedback and utilize honest opinions to get the better of you.
 All the same, know when to politely consider some feedback but, as you grow, trust your instinct.

 UX designer is one of the most promising job profiles of the decade and it is no wonder why young enthusiasts are craving to make a career out of it.
 As we have discussed earlier, investing some quality time for self-learning and improvement with dedication and perseverance is the key.
-Even if you don't have a degree in design from a reputed university, a passion for the designing role with the backing of a credible short term course can help you to get through.
+Even if you don't have a degree in design from a reputed university, a passion for the designing role with the backing of a credible short-term course can help you to get through.